malaviya-parth/CN/07_Application Layer/01_DNS.md

 | www.funny.int. | www |

 ## DNS in Internet
-- In internet Domain Nmae space is divided into three different sections:
+- In internet Domain Name space is divided into three different sections:
    1. Generic Domains
    2. Country Domains
    3. Inverse Domain
 - arpa, org, com, in, etc. are Top Level domains.
 ### Generic Domains
 - The genric domains define registered hosts according to their generic behaviour.
 - The first level in the generic domains section allows **14 possible labels**.
 ![Alt text](image-2.png)
 ### Country Domains
 - The country domains section uses two-character country abbreviations.
 Second labels can be organizational, or they can be more specific, nationl designations.